pauldmccarthy/fsleyes/userdoc/quick_start.rst

 The :ref:`overlay toolbar <overlays_overlay_display_toolbar>` allows you to adjust display properties of the currently selected overlay.
+Pushing the
-Pushing the gear button will open a dialog containing all of the overlay display settings.
-Pushing the information button opens a dialog containing information about the overlay.
+|gear_icon| button will open a dialog containing all of the overlay display
+settings.
+Pushing the |information_icon| button opens a dialog containing information about the overlay.

 The :ref:`ortho toolbar <ortho_lightbox_views_ortho_toolbar>` allows you to adjust the layout of the ortho view.
 For example, you can toggle each of the canvases on and off, and switch between vertical, horizontal, or grid layouts.
-Pushing the spanner icon will open a dialog containing all of the ortho view settings.
+Pushing the |spanner_icon| button will open a dialog containing all of the ortho view settings.

 .. _quick_start_how_do_i: